upbound/docs/content/xp-arch-framework/interface-integrations/git-and-gitops.md

     path: infrastructure/claims
     repoURL: <your-controlplane-repo-source>
     targetRevision: main
+    directory:
+      recurse: true
   syncPolicy:
     automated: {}
 ```

 You will need to configure the `spec.destination.server` to point to the endpoint for your control plane's cluster API server.
+You will need to [configure credentials](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories) to your repository.
 For every control plane that you want to register with your central instance of Argo, you will create a new `Application` object as above.

 ### Integrate Crossplane with Flux